-Hurricane Irma, Jose and Maria barrelled through the Caribbean during the month of September.
+The Caribbean’s climate change was prevalent when Hurricane Irma, Jose and Maria barrelled through the Caribbean in September 2017.
 We saw four hurricanes in the Atlantic Ocean in three weeks, more than ever recorded in history.
 One of these being Irma the strongest hurricane in the Atlantic Ocean with wind speeds of over 185mph for the longest sustained period.

 Ronald Sanders, an Ambassador to the USA for Antigua and Barbuda when recounting the devastation in Barbuda said, “We believe climate change is here to stay — it’s a reality, despite all of the naysayers,” he says.
 “We know that these things have occurred because of the profligacy of the countries that are rich and have abused the system.
 We, unfortunately, who contribute less than naught point naught percent of pollution of the world’s atmosphere, are the world’s greatest victims.”
 This is just one of many examples over the past few weeks where those who have witnessed these devastating hurricanes have brought up the contributing factor of Climate Change.

 Climate Change Crash course

 Climate change is the phenomenon that the temperature of the earth is increasing, more than it naturally would (based on historical trends).
 This increase in temperature is attributed to the drastic increase of greenhouse gases in the atmosphere (seen in the graph below from Nasa showing the level of carbon dioxide in the atmosphere).